 The rationale behind this default 20mph proposal is

-- Safety : This would reduce the likelihood of any accidents between motor vehicles and pedestrians / people on bicycles (2/3 of all serious collisions with people happen in 30mph zones).
+- Safety : This would reduce the likelihood of any road collisions between motor vehicles and pedestrians / people on bicycles (2/3 of all serious collisions with people happen in 30mph zones).
 There are ample reports describing the safety benefits of a 20mph speed limit, such as this one from ROSPA, this one in the BMJ, as well as governmental analysis of the effectiveness.
 Roadwise UK estimate that the mortality rate for a pedestrian from a collision at 20mph is 2.5% whereas at 30mph it is 20%.
-Given that road accidents involving pedestrians or cyclists are on the rise, and that default 20mph could significantly reduce this, it should be a high priority for highways authorities.
+Given that road collisions involving pedestrians or cyclists are on the rise, and that default 20mph could significantly reduce this, it should be a high priority for highways authorities.
 You can view road collision report history for North Yorkshire on this page.

 - Reduced pollution : Healthier places to live.
 Tests have demonstrated reduced emissions (CO2, Particulates and NOx) by moving to 20mph.

 - Reduced road noise : Makes neighbourhoods more pleasant places without the drone of traffic.
 Tests have shown that there is typically a 3dB reduction in noise by going to 20mph from 30mph.

 - Promote Cycling : It would make it more viable to utilise a bike within that area, as part of getting to a cycle path, and also children can make use of their Bikeability training and gain confidence in their own areas before going out on to bike paths.